vertica/VerticaPy/EXAMPLE.md

-As expected, the title and the sex are the most important predictors.
+As expected, a passenger's title and sex are the most important predictors.

 ## Conclusion

-We have solved this use-case in a pandas-like way but we never loaded the data in memory.
-This example showed an overview of the library.
-You can now start your own project by looking at the documentation first &#128521;
+We have solved this problem in a pandas-like way without ever loading the data in memory.